samh/JsonCppQt/README.txt

 JsonCpp itself is included in amalgamated form.

-The examples can be built with CMake:
+The examples can be built with CMake; for example:

     mkdir build
+    cd build
     cmake .. # or ccmake or cmake-gui make